eyeformeta/meta-framework/README.md

 # help examples
 ## notice the location of the ?
 mf  [ fi ? ] # help about module
-mf  [ fi -type graphic -ago 10min -scan smart ? ] # help on scan:smart and instructions how to add folders to the index mf  [ fi -type graphic -ago 10min -scan ? ] # help about -scan switch mf  [ fi ? -type graphic -ago 10min -scan smart ] # help about all selected switches
+mf  [ fi ? -type graphic -ago 10min -scan smart ] # help about all selected switches mf  [ fi -type graphic -ago 10min -scan ? ] # help about -scan switch
+mf  [ fi -type graphic -ago 10min -scan smart ? ] # help on -scan smart and instructions how to add folders to the index

 ~~~